jdmota/quasejs/packages/unit/README.md

 You can also pass configuration via the arguments used in the command line interface.
 These will override the ones used in the config.

-Note that in the command line you should use `--snapshot-dir` notation but in the config you should use camelCase like: `snapshotDir`.
+Note that in the command line you should use `--snapshot-location` notation but in the config you should use camelCase like: `snapshotLocation`.

 > We look first for the configuration file, and then the config in `package.json`.
 See `@quase/cli` for more info.